Herding dog: History

 This function predetermined herding dogs' characteristics: they had to be strong, vicious, courageous, decisive, able to stand alone against a large predator and, most importantly, ready to defend their herd.
 The history of the ancestors of herding dogs can be traced back to six thousand years ago, archaeological findings of the joint remains of sheep and dogs date back to 3685 BC.
 The place of their origin is considered to be the territories of modern Turkey, Iraq and Syria.

-In the Old Testament, Job refers to "the dogs of my flock" although it is unclear whether these are guardian dogs or herding dogs.
-The age of the book of Job is debated, with some placing it as early as c.
-1800 B.C.E. and others significantly later.

 In the writings of Cato the Elder and Varro, images of dogs are found in works of art created more than two thousand years ago.
 These dogs were used not only to guard herds, but also for military purposes.

-From the regions of Western Asia, herding spread to west and north, followed by an increase in the number of domestic animals.
+From the regions of Western Asia, herding spread to the west and north, followed by an increase in the number of domestic animals.
 On the territory of Europe, the progenitors of herding dogs appeared in the 6th to 7th centuries BC.
 According to archaeological research, cattle breeding and agriculture spread across Europe in different ways: along the Danube and Rhine rivers to the territory of modern Germany, northern France and the Netherlands, through the Mediterranean Sea to the Alps, up the Rhone to central and southwestern France.